Administrative share

-Administrative shares are hidden network shares created by Windows NT family of operating systems that allow system administrators to have remote access to every disk volume on a network-connected system.
+Administrative shares are hidden network shares created by the Windows NT family of operating systems that allow system administrators to have remote access to every disk volume on a network-connected system.
 These shares may not be permanently deleted but may be disabled.
 Administrative shares cannot be accessed by users without administrative privileges.

 Share names

 Administrative shares are a collection of automatically shared resources including the following: